Illinois is a fault state, so motorists can pursue an insurance claim or lawsuit against the party that was responsible for the accident.

 Illinois is a fault state, meaning you could seek awards from a negligent party following a car accident.
 If your case is successful, you could be entitled to recover damages that pay for your past and future medical bills, lost wages, and/or pain and suffering.

-The Kryder Law Group, LLC is here to help you seek fair compensation for your injuries.
+The Kryder Law Group, LLC is here to help you seek fair compensation for your car accident injuries.
 Our personal injury attorneys understand the fault insurance system and can advise you of your options following a vehicle accident.
-Connect with our firm at (312) 223-1700 for a free consultation today.
+Connect with our firm at (312) 598-0982 for a free consultation today.
 We take no fees unless your lawyer secures a financial award for you.